UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson04/assignment.rst.txt

 more Pythonic.

-This development process, where we change internal behavior while preserving how that behavior is called, is named refactoring.
+This development process, where we change internal behavior while preserving how that behavior is called, is named *refactoring*.

 So here is our refactoring assignment: